-Markets continued to be disrupted by the ongoing war in Ukraine and inflationary pressures, impacting on investment returns achieved by the Fund's assets.
-High levels of inflation in the UK (compared to recent experience), have resulted in a higher-than-expected LGPS benefit increase of 10.1% in April 2023.
-Despite this, the funding level of the Fund is likely to be higher than reported at the 31 March 2022 funding valuation due to the significant rise in interest rates which reduces the value placed on the Fund's liabilities.
+Markets continued to be disrupted by the ongoing war in Ukraine as well as inflationary pressures, both of which impacted on investment returns achieved by the Fund's assets.
+High levels of inflation in the UK (compared to recent experience), have resulted in a higher-than-expected LGPS benefit increase of 10.1% in April 2023 and 6.7% in April 2024.
+However, asset performance has improved towards the end of 2023 and into 2024 and inflation has begun to return towards historical levels and the Bank of England's target (2%pa).
+There has been a significant shift in the wider economic environment since 2022, resulting in generally higher expected future investment returns and a reduction in the value place on the Fund's liabilities.
+Overall, the funding position is likely to be stronger than at the previous formal valuation at 31 March 2022.